Operation Toan Thang III: October

 On 30 October at 11:40 a Ranger unit from the 1st Cavalry Division engaged two enemy platoons 20 mi northeast of Tây Ninh.
 Artillery, helicopter gunship and airstrikes were provided and the enemy withdrew at 15:00 leaving 22 dead; U.S. losses were one killed.
 At 11:45 helicopter gunships of the 1/9th Cavalry killed five PAVN/VC 7 mi south-southeast of Phước Bình.
-At 12:15 a unit of the 2nd Brigade, 1st Cavalry Division found a 9 ton rice cache 9 mi east-northeast of Phước Bình.
+At 12:15 a unit of the 2nd Brigade, 1st Cavalry Division found a 9-ton rice cache 9 mi east-northeast of Phước Bình.
 At 22:15 a unit of the 1st Brigade, 1st Infantry Division killed five PAVN/VC attempting to cross the Saigon River 8 mi west of Bến Cát.

 On 31 October at 09:35 a unit of the 3rd Brigade, 1st Cavalry Division engaged a PAVN unit 12 mi west-northwest of Phước Bình, the PAVN withdrew after 30 minutes leaving three dead and two individual weapons; U/S. losses were two killed.
-At 10:50 a unit of the 1st Brigade, 1st Cavalry Division found a weapons cache 10 mi southeast of Katum containing 66 individual weapons, one light machinegun, two 122mm mortars and various munitions.
-At 16:15 helicopter gunships from the 1/9th Cavalry attacked an enemy force 9 mi southwest of Phước Bình and directed artillery and airstrikes on the area, 42 dead were seen in the strike area.
+At 10:50 a unit of the 1st Brigade, 1st Cavalry Division found a weapons cache 10 mi southeast of Katum containing 66 individual weapons, one light machinegun, two 122 mm mortars and various munitions.
+At 16:15 helicopter gunships from the 1/9th Cavalry attacked an enemy force 9 mi southwest of Phước Bình and directed artillery and airstrikes on the area; 42 dead were seen in the strike area.
 At 22:00 a unit of the 3rd Brigade, 9th Infantry Division operating on Republic of Vietnam Navy PBRs killed eight PAVN/VC 7 mi northeast of Tân An and captured one individual weapon.